 Fortunately, there are a variety of natural treatments for fibromyalgia you can do at home.
 Most of our patients experience the greatest benefits by following a variety of techniques.
 Yet everybody is unique.
 In the end, whatever works best for you is what we’d recommend.

-Many fibromyalgia sufferers have found relief through yoga.
+Many fibromyalgia sufferers have found relief through mild exertion forms of yoga.
 Enroll yourself in a local class.
 Try a 75-minute session twice a week for two months and see how you feel.
 You’ll likely feel less pain.
 Many who regularly practice yoga have less of the stress hormone cortisol in their blood.

 Meditation may also be beneficial.
 Though the pain of fibromyalgia is of course physical, how our brain processes the pain will affect how well we can live an active life.
 Studies have shown that meditation can relieve fibromyalgia help calm your mind and ease your body, promoting deep rest and relaxation.
 In turn, this may help your body heal itself.